edgi-govdata-archiving/overview/README.md

 If you'd like to help with ongoing development of these tools, great!

 1. Review our [Contributor Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CONDUCT.md)
+1. Jump on our chat [archivers.slack.com](https://archivers.slack.com/), anyone can request an invite from [archivers-slack.herokuapp.com slackin](https://archivers-slack.herokuapp.com/)
+  - Contributor and development conversations happen on `#dev`
+  - Ping one of the EDGI coordinators (@mattprice or @dcwalk) with your github name to be added to the organization
 1. Take a look at our [Current Projects](#projects) and [Kanban Board](https://github.com/edgi-govdata-archiving/overview/projects/2)
 1. Join us at our [**weekly standup**](https://github.com/edgi-govdata-archiving/overview/issues/43), Tuesdays at 7:30 ET (Eastern Time).